If you’re looking for hotels overlooking Edinburgh castle then you’re probably aiming for a vacation that’s just a little bit special.

-I recently visited Edinburgh on an anniversary celebratory trip and to make it a more first class experience I really wanted a room with a view of Edinburgh castle.
+Edinburgh is always a favourite city of mine.
+I love the history and tales to be told there like Greyfriars Bobby and the Harry potter connection.
+We recently visited Edinburgh on an anniversary celebratory trip and to make it a more first class experience I really wanted a room with a view of Edinburgh castle.
 Honestly, it was the best thing we did and our room really made our Edinburgh break amazing.
-If you’re also looking for hotels overlooking Edinburgh Castle then take a look at these beauties, including the one we chose.
-Oh, and *spoiler alert* our choice is also a great budget hotel too so you can have the views without breaking the bank!

 5 gorgeous hotels overlooking Edinburgh Castle